 AliEn

 AliEn [R1] is the set of middleware tools and services developed by ALICE for data production and analysis in the Grid.
 It is also used by other collaborations like PANDA and CBM.
-The ALICE computing services are summarized in Figure 2 and their most important components are:
+The ALICE computing services are summarized in Error!
+Not a valid bookmark self-reference. and their most important components are:

 the file catalogue